-The Teapublicans and the right wing of the right wing are adamant in their defense of what they contend is their constitutional right to own an unlimited number of guns.
-And even those that serve as hand held weapons of mass destruction.
-And on the Planet Teapublican, that right even extends to what are in essence hand held weapons of mass destruction.
+The Teapublicans and the right wing of the right wing are adamant in their defense of what they contend is their constitutional right to own an unlimited number of guns including those that serve as hand held weapons of mass destruction.

 Even the most common sense proposed limitations, such as background checks for mental illness and criminal records are met with outrage and implacable opposition.
 The fact that gun massacres with multiple deaths upon multiple casualties have become a part of the American way of life is met with a call for more guns in the hands of more Americans.